-The Mercedes-Benz C-class, like the BMW 3-series, is one of the best known luxury saloons around the world.
+The Mercedes-Benz C-Class, like the BMW 3-series, is one of the best known luxury sedans around the world.
 In many markets, it is considered the epitome of affordable luxury.
 Introduced in 1993, the Mercedes C-class is now in its fourth generation and still leading the pack with strong sales and awesome technology upgrades.
-The Mercedes C-class is so reliable that it is among the top selling luxury saloons in the used car market as well.
+The Mercedes C-Class is so reliable that it is among the top selling luxury saloons in the used car market as well.

 The current generation has only been on the market for a few years, so very few have made their way to the used car arena.
 With that in mind, let’s look at the powerplants and options for the W204 third generation that took us through the 2014 model year.
 Under the bonnet, buyers may find any one of four petrol engines.
 Some are supercharged, others are turbocharged.
 If you opt for an AMG unit, it will have both.
 In addition to the powerful petrol options, the Mercedes-Benz C-class offers three diesel options.
 Gearbox options include a six-speed manual, a five-speed automatic, and a seven-speed automatic.